camilodoa/lxai/README.md

 # deep q networks

 An exploration of the use of spiking neural networks in reinforcement learning.
-A writeup is available [here](https://www.notion.so/camilonotes/Spiking-neural-networks-in-reinforcement-learning-b6824ef8ce394d749ef5193c4503c3fd).
+An overview of SNNs is available [here](https://www.notion.so/camilonotes/Spiking-neural-networks-in-reinforcement-learning-b6824ef8ce394d749ef5193c4503c3fd).

 ## installation
 If you're on Big Sur, you'll need to be running Python3.9.